Toronto Telegram: History

-In December 1959, Bassett bought a 3.6 acre property on Front Street West and in 1963 moved the Telegram to a new building at that location from the site at Bay and Melinda Street where the paper had been produced since 1899.
+In December 1959, Bassett bought a 3.6 acre property on Front Street West (formerly Regis College (Toronto)/Loretto Abbey) and in 1963 moved the Telegram to a new building at that location from the site at Bay and Melinda Street where the paper had been produced since 1899.
 At the same time, Telegram Corporation acquired a majority interest in Toronto TV station CFTO-TV.

 In July 1964, the International Typographical Union called a strike at the Telegram, the Star, and The Globe and Mail.
 All three papers continued to publish despite the strike.